csawyerYumaed/pyOwnCloud/README.md

     Password options:
-     *) You can specify on the cmd line: -p (not very safe) *) In the envifonment variable: OCPASS
+     *) You can specify on the cmd line: -p (not very safe) *) In the environment variable: OCPASS
      *) In the owncloud.cfg file as pass = <password>
      *) Do none of the above, and it will prompt you for the password.
      The choice is yours, if you put it in the cfg file, be careful to